evandrodutra/contracts/README.md

 #### GET /contracts/:id

-Returns the contract for an given user-token and return its data:
+Returns the contract for a given user-token and returns its data:

 ```sh
 GET /contracts/2c31b4fb-ac16-4fce-8634-16f3dd2a093c